aatle/pyriak/README.md

 ## Introduction to ECS
-ECS (entity component system) architecture is an alternative paradigm to OOP (object-oriented programming), emphasizing composition and data-oriented design over traditional OOP concepts.
+ECS (entity component system) architecture is an alternative paradigm to OOP (object-oriented programming), emphasizing composition and usually data-oriented design over traditional OOP concepts.
 This can help with structuring complex programs, especially in game development.

+For a more detailed introduction, there is good information at https://github.com/SanderMertens/ecs-faq.

 ### Objects
 These are the three standard parts of most ECS designs:\